VictorFDiniz/AutoClean/README.md

 ## Commands
 ```
+Usage: cachecln <value> ramtrig <value>
+Example: cachecln 2 ramtrig 45

-stop-auto, to stop
+autoclean stop, to stop
-start-auto, to start when stopped
+autoclean start, to start when stopped
+autoclean restart, to restart
-rm-auto, to remove the script
+autoclean remove, to remove the script
 ```